How to choose a mountain bike? Discover our mountain bike buying guide

 - Versatility: to most easily explore what aspects of MTB riding you may feel most passionate about

 - Affordability: By opting for a budget-minded MTB, you cover yourself just in case mountain biking is not for you.
-On the flipside, if you absolutely fall in love with the sport, then you have saved money to afford your dream MTB the next time around.
+On the flipside, if you fall in love with the sport, you have saved money to afford your dream MTB the next time.

-You can also read our guide on where to buy a bike to decide where is the best place to find your future mountain bike.
+You can also read our guide on where to buy a bike to decide the best place to find your future mountain bike.

 The three categories of mountain bikes